My wife is the baker in the family so here’s her blog post about coconut almond bake. I’ll just take a back seat and sip on something lol….

 ½ teaspoon vanilla, almond and coconut Essence (each), optional

 Note: The pictures below don’t include how to make coconut milk or almond milk.
 Please click on the links for recipes.
-Retain some of the coconut meal and almond meal.
+Also, retain some of the coconut meal and almond meal.

 Prepare the coconut meal and almond meal.
 Retain the milk.